User Feedback: Top Tips for Product Developers

 When someone tells you something's broken, they do you a favor.
 When they suggest a way to improve, they’re helping you shape and improve your product.

-So spend time analyzing this type of feedback.
 Let your customers in on this journey.
 Share your product development process with them, set expectations, and thank them for their input.

 Let’s go over collecting that feedback.

-How to collect feedback
+How to collect user feedback

 Here are a few ideas to help you collect feedback.